dubniczky/Racetimer/readme.md

 - GPIO Provider: `pigpiod` system level service as `root`
 - UI + Logic: ElectronJS as system service
 - Backend: NodeJS v18.10

+## Technical Overview

+Reading information from the GPIO headers requires root privileges on said computer.
+This means that it's difficult to connect it with traditional UI-based applications which should not be ran as root.
+This solution utilized the `pigpiod` service running as the root to provide an interface for other local users to connect via localhost.
+The ElectronJS application connects to this API and polls the information on an event-driven basis.
+The applications is added as a service with the name `racetimer` to start it up with the system.

 ## Usage